Ben Earl: Club career

-International
+International career

 Earl represented England at under-16 and under-18 level.
 He was a member of the England under-20 team that completed a grand slam during the 2017 Six Nations Under 20s Championship and scored a try during the opening round against France.
 He was selected for the 2017 World Rugby Under 20 Championship and scored a try in the final as England finished runners up to New Zealand.
 The following year Earl captained the team as they finished runners up in the 2018 Six Nations Under 20s Championship and he scored a try in the final round against Ireland.

-In May 2018 Earl received his first call-up by coach Eddie Jones to the senior squad for their tour of South Africa and he was subsequently selected for the 2019 Six Nations Championship.
+In May 2018, Earl received his first call-up by coach Eddie Jones to the senior squad for their tour of South Africa and he was subsequently selected for the 2019 Six Nations Championship.
 Earl was called up again for the 2020 Six Nations Championship and on 8 February 2020 made his Test debut off the bench as a replacement for Sam Underhill against Scotland at Murrayfield.
 He subsequently played in the final round of the tournament as England won away against Italy to win the competition.
-Later that year Earl came off the bench as England defeated France in extra-time to win the Autumn Nations Cup.
+Later that year, Earl came off the bench as England defeated France in extra-time to win the Autumn Nations Cup.

+Earl was included in the squad for the 2023 Rugby World Cup.
+He started in their quarter-final victory over Fiji and semi-final elimination against champions South Africa.
+In their last game of the tournament, Earl scored his first try at international level as England defeated Argentina to finish third with the bronze medal.

+Earl was retained for the 2024 Six Nations Championship and scored tries in home victories against Wales and Ireland.
+He made a total of 73 carries throughout the competition, more than any other player in that campaign and the most by any Englishman since the 2016 tournament.
+These performances led to his inclusion in the Team of the Championship.
+Earl was also nominated for Player of the Championship, with that accolade ultimately awarded to Tommaso Menoncello.
+At the end of the season, Earl was voted by his teammates as the England Men's Player of the Year at the 2024 RPA Awards.